-Without giving away too much, another frightening sub-plot is when John and Claire track down the ranch house belonging to a Mrs Grey (Frances Hyland) whose daughter had frightening visions that same night as the séance.
+Without giving away too much, another frightening sub-plot is when John and Claire track down the ranch house belonging to Mrs. Grey (Frances Hyland) whose daughter had frightening visions that same night as the séance.

-She dreamt of an impish boy, almost wicked in his appearance as he tried to reach up through the floor boards and staring at her.
+She dreamt of an impish boy, almost wicked in his appearance as he tried to reach up through the floorboards and stare at her.

 I’ll leave the rest of this phenomenal ghost story/murder mystery for those who haven’t seen it yet.
 But perhaps I’ll add just this last bit of shock treatment to entice those who aren’t faint of heart…

 written by Don Sumner for the section on The Changeling (1980) in Hidden Horror edited by Aaron Christensen and William Lustig.

 “It is interesting that The Changeling should be a Hidden Horror rather than a recognized household classic.
 The film swept the Canadian Genie Awards, winning Best Picture, Actor, Actress and several technical awards, and returned fair U.S. box office receipts $12 million against it’s approximately $600K CAN production budget.
 Still, it under-performed when compared to other 1970s Canadian horror efforts and remains lesser known. than its brethren to this day… For example, that same year’s Prom Night had the benefit of rising scream queen Jamie Lee Curtis while David Cronenberg’s Scanners featured a game-changing head explosion. “